CognitiveScale/cortex-fabric-examples/ai-missions/high-risk-flu-shot-mission/skills/Readme.md

 Configure Docker auth to the private registry:
 1. For Cortex DCI with Docker registry installed use `cortex docker login`
-2. For external Docker registries like Google Cloud's GCR etc use their respective CLI for Docker login
+2. For external Docker registries like Google Cloud's GCR, ECR, ACR etc use their respective CLI for Docker login

 ##### On *nix systems
 A Makefile is provided to do these steps.